xiv-desu/xiv-desu.github.io/content/etiquette/index.md

 Generally this means that the pure healer will be H1 and the barrier healer will be H2.

 For DPS, the ranged physical DPS should typically be R1 and the caster should be R2.
+M1 should always be a melee DPS; the M2 DPS is the flex slot for comps with only one melee.